LCAV/dsp-labs/docs/chapters/4/granular_synthesis/2/implementation.md

 Notice how we set the data type for the lookup table.
 This is something we would like to do in our Python code to emulate as much as possible how we will be implementing this algorithm in C.

 {% hint style='working' %}
-TASK 2: Create a function to compute the lookup tables for the interpolation times and amplitudes.
+TASK 2: In `utils.py`, complete the function (below) to compute the lookup tables for the interpolation times and amplitudes.

-_Hint: below is a code snippet for you to complete at the beginning of the `for` loop._
+_Hint: you need to complete the function at the beginning of the `for` loop._
 {% endhint %}